Sharing is caring!

 After not liking my attempts at making homemade liquid dish soap, I am so pleased to create a DIY dish soap bar recipe that’s effective against tomato paste, almond butter, and bacon grease too.
 I’m not sure if it’s the soap or the vinegar rinse aid, but I haven’t seen any streaks on our glassware or stainless steel pots.

 Have you tried solid dish soap?
-Tell me about your experience in the comments below, and don’t forget to pin this recipe to your zero waste Pinterest board!
+Tell me about your experience in the comments below, and don’t forget to pin this recipe to your sustainable living Pinterest board!

 1. Can any other melt and pour soap base can be used for fish wash bar ?